brendangregg/perf-tools/README.md

 The intent is as few as possible.
 Eg, a Linux 3.2 server without debuginfo.
 See the tool man page for specifics.

+### ftrace

+FTRACE configured in the kernel.
+You may already have this configured and available in your kernel version, as FTRACE was first added in 2.6.27.
+This requires CONFIG_FTRACE and other FTRACE options depending on the tool.
+Some tools (eg, funccount) require CONFIG_FUNCTION_PROFILER.

 ### perf_events

 Requires the "perf" command to be installed.
 This is in the linux-tools-common package.
 After installing that, perf may tell you to install an additional linux-tools package (linux-tools-_kernel-version_). perf can also be built under tools/perf in the kernel source.
 See [perf_events Prerequisites](http://www.brendangregg.com/perf.html#Prerequisites) for more details.

-### ftrace

-FTRACE configured in the kernel.
-You may already have this configured and available in your kernel version, as FTRACE was first added in 2.6.27.
-This requires CONFIG_FTRACE and other FTRACE options depending on the tool.
-Some tools (eg, funccount) require CONFIG_FUNCTION_PROFILER.

 ### debugfs

 Requires a kernel with CONFIG_DEBUG_FS option enabled.
 As with FTRACE, this may already be enabled (debugfs was added in 2.6.10-rc3).
 The debugfs also needs to be mounted:

 ```
-$ mount -t debugfs none /sys/kernel/debug
+# mount -t debugfs none /sys/kernel/debug
 ```

+### awk

+Many of there scripts use awk, and will try to use either mawk or gawk depending on the desired behavior: mawk for buffered output (because of its speed), and gawk for synchronous output (as fflush() works, allowing more efficient grouping of writes).

 ## Install